 We started by marking out the floor and then fixing floor channel.
-Then we install PIR insulated panels to the floor channel to form the walls of the factory.
-As we progress, we install the ceiling panels to maintain rigidity.
-Once all the panel work is in place, we install all the necessary trim and flashings before sealing all the joints with Dow Corning food-safe silicone.
-We then install the clamp around doors, supplied by Portiso.
+We then installed PIR insulated panels to the floor channel to form the walls of the factory.
+As we progressed, we installed the ceiling panels to maintain rigidity.
+Once all the panel work was in place, we installed all the necessary trim and flashings before sealing all the joints with Dow Corning food-safe silicone.
+We then installed the clamp around doors, supplied by Portiso.

 Once the factory had been built, cleaned and sealed, we carried out the installation of the refrigeration systems using Danfoss Optyma condensing units, coupled with Searle evaporators, and incorporating Danfoss controls.

-Dancold then assisted with the design and organising of the meat rail system.
+Dancold Ltd. then assisted with the design and organising of the meat rail system.
 This was a new system to us, which was demonstrated by Tarrant Refrigeration.
-We were very impressed with the system and will be offering this package as part of the package for future projects.
+We were very impressed with the equipment and we will be offering this package for future projects.

 After completion, Dancold provided the customer with all the relevant commissioning and test reports as part of an operation and maintenance manual.